nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

 CONFIG_SLM_EXTERNAL_XTAL - Use external XTAL for UARTE This option configures the application to use an external XTAL for UARTE.
    For the nRF9160 DK, see the `nRF9160 Product Specification`_ (section 6.19 UARTE) for more information.
-   For the nRF9161 DK, see the `nRF9161 Objective Product Specification`_ (section 6.19 UARTE) for more information.
+   For the nRF9161 DK, see the `nRF9161 Product Specification`_ (section 6.19 UARTE) for more information.

 .. _CONFIG_SLM_START_SLEEP: